Home

 Once introduced to the program they have thoroughly accepted its

 principles.
-Every manager, every employee in the plants are very
+Every manager, every employee in the plants is very

 anxious to implement Lean and once they have tasted of success there